Free Indicators

 The Better Rotation Indicator uses 8 major ETFs to track Global Macro trends.
 This indicator helps visualize the rotations from one Global Macro asset class to another – from unloved and over-sold to hot and being chased by the herd.
 Right now (4Q 2016) we’ve got a rotation taking place ...

-The Vertical Line Time Indicator [Free Code]
+Vertical Line Indicator for TradeStation [Free Code]